 - Application fee

-Top applicants will be invited for a formal interview in February.
+Top applicants will be invited for a formal remote interview in February.
 Although attendance at an interview is not required for admission into the Psy.D. program, it is strongly encouraged for priority consideration.
 When possible, we will try to accommodate scheduling conflicts.
 Initial decisions on admission and financial assistance should be made by late March/early April and offers must be accepted by April 15th.
 Final admission will be contingent upon completion of a criminal background check that will be facilitated by the Graduate School for a modest fee.

 Consumer Disclosure Information: Educational Requirements for Licensure in Psychology

 Appalachian State University's doctoral program in Clinical Psychology program is designed to satisfy the educational requirements for licensure in North Carolina and prepares students to sit for applicable exams.
 However, requirements in other states may be different.
 PIease note that at this time Appalachian State University may or may not be able to determine whether the program meets requirements for psychology licensure outside of North Carolina.
-See information on program educational requirements for licensure under "status by state" as required by the U.S. Department of Education as well as this link from the Assocation of State and Provincial Psychology Boards.
-State requirements can change, so prior to enrolling, please contact the Program Director (email@example.com) if you have questions.
+See information on program educational requirements for licensure under "status by state" as required by the U.S. Department of Education as well as this link from the Association of State and Provincial Psychology Boards.
+State requirements can change, so prior to enrolling, please contact the Program Director (firstname.lastname@example.org) if you have questions.

 What kind of support is available?